I Don’t Have the Strength … To Be a Nigerian

 I don’t judge girls that would have taken the offer.
 And if you’re desperate enough, you actually might.
 Hell, if I was in an utterly desperate situation and the circumstances were dire enough, I actually might.
 Thankfully, I can live without the money and I can still draw on paper but the process of making the comics takes many hours longer than it would have if I could buy the equipment I needed.
 But I don’t have the energy for runs and I get queasy really easily so I can’t just close my eyes and pretend I’m far away while some yucky man that I have no feelings for sticks it in me.

 I mean, I might have sex for money if my child was dying and there was absolutely no other way to get the money to save her.

 But that’s about it.

 Although….. now that I think about it.
 Practically everyone in Nigeria is having sex for money.
 Whether they’re doing it so people can watch them online or for any other reason, it is a pretty widespread occurrence.
-I don’t know about other countries, but from what I’ve seen of relationships in America from different ethnicities, while there’s an expectation of exchanging gifts and other such things, it is nowhere near as advanced and expensive as it is in Nigeria.
+I don’t know much about other countries, but I do know that there are escorts who you can pay for most things in a lot of other countries.
+In Switzerland, for example, there are bern escorts listed on the Escort Directory and there are other European cities on there too.
+From what I’ve seen of relationships in America from different ethnicities, while there’s an expectation of exchanging gifts and other such things, it is nowhere near as advanced and expensive as it is in Nigeria.

 People in Nigeria demand so much stuff in relationships and it’s not roses and chocolates neither.